fredzzhang/pocket/README.md

     self._on_end_epoch()                # Invoked after each epoch
 self._on_end()                          # Invoked after all epochs
 ```
 For details and inheritance of the base learning engines, refer to the [documentation](./pocket/core/README.md).
-For practical examples, refre to the following
+For practical examples, refer to the following

 <table class="table">
 	<tr>